nymtech/nym/documentation/operators/src/nodes/setup.md

 The most crucial aspect of running the node is specifying the `--mode`, which can be one of three: `mixnode`, `entry-gateway`, and `exit-gateway`.

 Currently `nym-node` binary enables to run only one `--mode` at a time.
 In the future the operators will be able to specify multiple modes within one `nym-node`.
-Our goal is to have as many nodes each running all the available modes enabled and let the Nym API to position the node acoording the network needs in the beginning of each epoch.
+Our goal is to have as many nodes each running all the available modes enabled and let the Nym API to position the node according the network needs in the beginning of each epoch.

 Every `exit-gateway` mode is basically an `entry-gateway` with NR (Network Requester) and IPR (IP Packet Router) enabled.
 This means that every `exit-gateway` is automatically seen as an `entry-gateway` but not the opposite.